 Finally, once the tour was over, we headed out of the abbey and took the bus back to the mainland, where we had a spot of dinner accompanied by some excellent Normandy cider.

-Visiting the D-Day Landing Beaches in Normandy – Day 2
+Visiting the D-Day Normandy Landing Beaches – Day 2

 Our second day in Normandy was a busy one.
 Having had a full day to explore Mont St. Michel at our leisure, we set ourselves the challenge of visiting some of the D-Day landing beaches in France.

 There are quite a variety of sights, museums, memorials and attractions to visit, but we only had a day, so put together an itinerary that we felt was going to give us a good overview of the area and history.
 Here’s what we did, which we think makes for a good day of exploring the D-D landing beaches and museums.

 1. Utah Beach & Utah Beach D-Day Museum

 From our research, this was indicated to be one of the best D-Day landing museums, and even though time meant we didn’t visit any of the others, it was certainly an excellent way to start our journey.